What is Core Sleep: How to Get a Good Night's Rest

 Maintaining Healthy Core Sleep

-• Keep your room as dark as possible and free from any noise that could potentially prevent you from falling asleep or waking up.
+• Keep your room as dark as possible and free from any noise that could prevent you from falling asleep or waking up.

-• Avoid screen time, caffeine, and alcohol before bedtime as they can significantly affect the quality of a person's sleep.
+• Avoid screen time, caffeine, and alcohol before bedtime, as they can significantly affect the quality of a person's sleep.

 • Try relaxation techniques, like meditation, deep breathing, or light yoga before bed to help quiet a racing mind.